Shared Session: work with Python and XOE together

 Use this when XOE is already open in your browser and you want Python to work on the same session without creating a new login.

-Step 1 — Get the JSESSIONID from your browser
+Step 1 — Copy the session ID

-JSESSIONID: A1B2C3D4E5F6G7H8I9J0K1L2M3N4O5P6
+Session ID / JSESSIONID: A1B2C3D4E5F6G7H8I9J0K1L2M3N4O5P6

-Step 2 — Connect Python using http_session_id
+Step 2 — Connect Python using the session ID

-from xplain import Xsession
+from xplain import XplainSession

 url="http://myhost:8080",